Travel Preparations for Homeland Heritage Tours

 Lotus Travel has specialized in adoption travel since 1995.
 We work closely with adoption agencies in the United States and have close ties to orphanages in China.
 Our goal is to provide outstanding travel arrangements for adoptive families and their travel companions, and at the same time strive to make a difference within the adoption and Asian communities.
 We have consulted clinical child psychologist Dr. Nelson, a Korean adoptee, to address important issues concerning adoption and its impact on adoptees.
 Her research articles might be useful for adoptive parents to help their children establish a positive identity and build up confidence.
-To comment or request permission to reprint these articles, contact Lea.
+To comment or request permission to reprint these articles, contact Louie.

 Dr. Rebecca Nelson is a clinical child psychologist who specializes in working with adopted children and their families.
 She maintains a private practice in Glenview, Illinois and offers child assessment and family consultation services.
 Additionally, Dr. Nelson is an adoption educator and community liaison.
 Her research focused on the developmental impact of early institutional rearing.
 She also works at Evanston Hospital's Infant Special Care Unit's Developmental Clinic, assessing infants and children born at-risk.
 Dr. Nelson was adopted from South Korea at the age of five and has a unique appreciation for the psychological and developmental complexities that can challenge adoptees and their families.